Can you believe we’ve reached lesson eight already?

 Since we released our site, we’ve published a lot of helpful articles and lessons, we ran many campaigns, shared important events and more.
 And that all amounted to an impressive volume of content.

 We had tons of content in our site’s archives – A LOT.
-Which meant we had a lot of correlated data (page views, traffic, social shares, and so on).
+Which meant we had loads of correlated data (page views, traffic, social shares, and so on).

-To get to all that data, you can use tools such as:
+To get to all that data, you could use the combined power of several tools like:

 - Screaming Frog